 WDFW does not estimate population size for turkeys.
 Instead, harvest data trends are used to monitor population status.
-Total harvest numbers tend to vary with hunter numbers so catch-perunit-effort (CPUE), which tracks birds harvested per hunter day, is the best indicator of population trends.
-In District 3, turkey CPUE rebounded from a below-average year in 2013 to a CPUE of 0.10 in 2014, 0.09 in 2015, and 0.11 in 2016, similar to the previous five-year average of 0.10 turkeys per hunter day.
-2017 was another below-average year, with CPUE of 0.077, likely attributed to turkeys experiencing high winter mortality.
-The fall season was much better with a CPUE of 0.12 birds/hunter day, indicating good brood survival over the spring and summer.
+Total harvest numbers tend to vary with hunter numbers so catchper-unit-effort (CPUE), which tracks birds harvested per hunter day, is the best indicator of population trends.
 The 2019 harvest continued the improving trend from 2018, with a CPUE of 0.11 during the spring season, dropping a bit at 0.09 for the fall.
 Harvest in 2020 saw a drop during the spring season, which may be an indication that recent increases in harvest limits are stabilizing the population.
 That said, the 2020 fall harvest was the second highest in the last 10 years, both in total harvest and CPUE.
+The 2021 season saw a spike in hunter numbers and harvest, but CPUE was slightly down as the increase in hunter numbers was not quite matched by the harvest.

 Figure 16.
-Spring turkey harvest numbers and number of hunter days (left axis), and harvest/day (right axis), 2011-2020.
+Spring turkey harvest numbers and numbers of hunter days (left axis), and harvest/day (right axis), 2012-2021.

-The total number of turkeys harvested in District 3 is dependent upon habitat and weather conditions during the breeding season.
+The total number of turkeys harvested in District 3 is dependent upon habitat and weather conditions during the breeding season and overwinter survival.
 The total harvest of 742 in 2014 was nearly average, followed by harvests of 770 in 2015, 773 in 2016, and 769 in 2017.
 With more liberal bag limits, 2018 saw a jump in harvest to 1,053 birds combined for spring and fall seasons, with a similar harvest of 1,048 in 2019, both years being well above the five-year average of 821 birds.
-Most of the increase was due to high fall harvest, probably due to the new regulations increasing the bag limit to four turkeys during the fall season.
+Although harvest dropped during the 2020 and 2021 seasons, we still saw total harvest in the 940-990 bird range, still above the 5-year average which has climbed to about 920 birds.
+The 2021 harvest was bolstered by a healthy Spring harvest.
 The spring season limit remains at two bearded turkeys in Eastern Washington.
 Based on long-term harvest trends, turkey populations in southeast Washington appear to have stabilized after years of increasing harvest, and future harvest is likely to be most impacted by spring weather conditions on brood survival and the occasional hard winter impacting all age classes.
-The spring and early summer of 2021 have had good conditions for nesting birds, but brood-rearing is likely to be negatively impacted by drought and hot temperatures affecting seed crops and insect numbers.
-Biologists predict that turkey numbers will show a decline in the Fall 2021 harvest.
+Prospects for this season are a bit of a mixed bag; the mild winter means good survival and possibility for higher nesting success, especially for yearling hens most impacted by winter severity, but the cool, wet spring does not bode well for poult production.
+Successfully nesting hens will find good poult rearing conditions with ample seed and insect food resources.
+All told, biologists are cautiously optimistic that we will see at least an average harvest for the coming fall season.

-Most turkey hunters target gobblers in the spring when males are displaying and readily come to box slate, and mouth calls that mimic hen groups.
+Most turkey hunters target gobblers in the spring when males are displaying and readily come to box, slate, and mouth calls that mimic hen groups.
 Setting a blind or using camouflage clothing near meadows or small forest openings used as strutting grounds can be very effective.
 Often only minimal calling is needed to bring turkeys within range.
 Identifying roost areas and setting up nearby can also be effective, but efficient calling will be needed to attract birds.
 Gobble calls should only be used infrequently, and hunters generally should not stalk or approach gobble calls, as it may be another hunter.